Male bush dog, Bandit, in his natural outdoor enclosure at Woburn Safari Park

 Scientific name: Speothos venaticus

-The bush dog pack at Woburn Safari Park consists of three males; Pongo, Dante and Scrappy Dappy Doo, aged between eight and 11 years old
+The bush dog pack at Woburn Safari Park consists of a female and male bush dog named Chilli and Bandit

-The pack is a tight-knit group, so they will often follow each other around the enclosure, feed together, and sleep close to one another.
+The small pack will often follow each other around the enclosure, feed together, and sleep close to one another.
 They are naturally quite shy animals, but can be very vocal, so visitors may hear their high-pitched calling noises as they communicate with each other.

 Red List Scale Near Threatened